 Parachuting & Paragliding

-There are plenty of shops, selling from food to souvenirs.
+There are plenty of shops nearby, selling food to souvenirs.
 It’s also easy to find accommodation around the beach, from cheap lodging to luxury hotels.

 How To Get To Parangtritis Beach